akkadotnet/akka.net/docs/articles/clustering/split-brain-resolver.md

 This behavior is enabled by default for all new SBR strategies and by default the duration is derived as 3/4 of `stable-after` duration, but never less than 4 seconds.

-This duration can be overriden by changing the HOCON setting to a specific duration value or turned off by setting the HOCON setting to `off`:
+This duration can be overridden by changing the HOCON setting to a specific duration value or turned off by setting the HOCON setting to `off`:

 ```hocon
 akka.cluster.split-brain-resolver {